 What are we looking for in your submissions?

-Stories that suit the contemporary picture book form aimed at young readers aged 3 years plus.
+Stories that suit the contemporary picture book format aimed at young readers aged 3 years plus.
 They should also:

 Have a strong distinctive voice

 Feature a memorable, authentic-feeling Black or mixed-Black main character

 Be uplifting and light-hearted, humorous or thought-provoking

 Not have historical, distressing or overtly anti-racist themes